-Use the job advert/description (if available) to identify what the organisation is looking for and give specific examples to demonstrate your relevant skills and experience.
+Use the job advert/description (if available) to identify what the employer is looking for and give specific examples to demonstrate your relevant skills and experience.

 How you market your work experience can really help your CV stand out.
-If you don't have any work experience, book an information appointment to talk to us about finding opportunities.
+If you don't have any work experience, come in and talk to us about finding opportunities.